Attach Metadata to an Inference

 Attaches additional data to an inference result that will be displayed in the Model Monitoring dashboard.

-When you make an inference request with Roboflow's Inference Container or Hosted Inference API, you will receive an `inference_id` in the response.
+When you make an inference request with Roboflow's Inference Container or Serverless Hosted API, you will receive an `inference_id` in the response.
 Using this ID, you can add it to the `inference_ids` array as shown below to attach your metadata to it.
 The `field_name` is a name for the property, and the `value` is the value.

 For example, if I want to attach a geographic location to my inference results, I would set the `field_name` to "location" and the `value` would be a location like "united\_states".